clarking/littlesmalltalk/README.md

 This is working on OS X Yosemite as of November 2014.

-## smallworld
+## Forks

-A Java implementation.
+* K8lst

+* Parable

+* SmallWorld

 # Credits

-My thanks go to Timothy Budd for creating this, Danny Reinhold for obtaining permissions to release and update these, and Dmitry Geurkov for sending me patches to fix several issues with lst1.
+Thanks to Timothy Budd for creating this, Danny Reinhold for obtaining permissions to release and update these, Dmitry Geurkov for sending me patches to fix several issues with lst1, and everyone that made possible to have fun with this little system.